-The feature entry stair functions as a workspace that transitions into large stadium seating for company-wide events, providing flexibility throughout the design.
-A media screen rolls down in front of the large bi-fold door, while a large suspended curtain encases the screen to control light and sound.
-True to Headspace’s brand philosophy, free-standing meditation pods and quiet meditation areas are available throughout the space to allow employees additional moments of solitude whenever necessary.
+The featured entry stair functions as a workspace that transitions into a large stadium seating for company-wide events, meditation, presentations, all hands meetings, or flexible working space.
+A media screen rolls down in front of the large bi-fold door and a large suspended curtain folds around to control light and sound.
+On the second floor, the roof was cut to create a lightwell and secondary courtyard that brings an indoor/outdoor connection in the center of the building.
+This outdoor space also offers a place for yoga and meditation sessions for employees.True to Headspace’s brand philosophy, free standing meditation pods and quiet meditation areas are available throughout the space to allow employees additional moments of solitude.

 The material palette for most of the space was strategically chosen to be a sophisticated, neutral palette in order to allow for Headspace AV graphics, furniture, and murals to bring brighter colors to the space.